Not sure what happened to Chapter one, but it seems to have disappeared.

 "We will see.
 I have to go out of town for a few days."

 My heart raced.
-Always I wouldn't say I liked it when my dad left.
-He's always been a big supporter of mine; both my parent have, but my dad and I have ever had a close relationship.
+I wouldn't say I liked it when my dad left.
+He's always been a big supporter of mine; both my parent have, but my dad and I have a very close relationship.

 "Just two days."